-Hyde currently employs approximately 1,100 people across London, the South East and Peterborough.
-Our staff play a fundamental role in our vision to provide a great home for everyone, and we’re committed to building a more diverse and inclusive workforce that is reflective of the communities we work in.
+Hyde currently employs approximately 1,300 people across London, the South East and Cambridgeshire.
+Our colleagues play a fundamental role in our vision to provide a great home for everyone, and we’re committed to building a more diverse and inclusive workforce that is reflective of the communities we serve.

-This report looks at our current gender pay gap and helps us identify the work we still need to do.
-The data provided is accurate as of April 2020.
+This report looks at our current pay gaps and helps us identify the work we still need to do.
+The data provided is accurate as of April 2022.

 The following calculations make up the information required for statutory reporting.

 The median shows the difference between the middle paid woman and middle paid man.

 Our median gender pay gap is: 4.9% (lower for women)